 - the name of their current school, if any

 - the name of the school you have chosen

 - the reasons for your choice of school.
 Include any information you think is relevant.

 You can appeal against the education authority’s decision to refuse your placing request.
-There are two ways to appeal: the education appeals committee or the Additional Support Needs Tribunals.
+There are two ways to appeal: the education appeals committee or the Additional Support Needs Tribunal.

-You can make an appeal (called a reference) to the Additional Support Needs Tribunals if :
+You can make an appeal (called a reference) to the Additional Support Needs Tribunal if :

 - Your child has a co-ordinated support plan.